Shai-vn/Social-Service-2023/README.md

 # Social-Service-2023
-Repository about my social service: "Analysis of tweets for depression detection"
+Repository about my social service: "Sentiment Analysis of tweets about ChatGPT"